Ikomia-hub/infer_face_inpainting/README.md

 - **dilatation_percent_face** (float) - default '0.001': Dilation percentage of the face mask.
 - **dilatation_percent_hair** (float) - default '0.03': Dilation percentage of the hair mask.
 - **crop_percent_bottom_face** (float) - default '0.05': The mask is generated accross the hair, face and neck.
 In case you don't want the neck to be segmented you crop this part by increasing the percentage.
-- **nask_only** (bool) - default 'False': If True, only the segmentation step will be done.
+- **mask_only** (bool) - default 'False': If True, only the segmentation step will be done.
 This allows for quick segmentation mask adjustement before doing the inpainting.
 - **model_name_diff** (str) - default 'SG161222/RealVisXL_V4.0': Name of the stable diffusion model.

 *Note: for faster inference with less than 10 steps, use 'SG161222/RealVisXL_V4.0_Lightning' with guidance_scale=1-2*